Frequently Asked Questions

 Animals poisoned with 1080 scream, vomit, defecate and suffer violent and prolonged seizures.
 They die with a final convulsion up to 48 hours (two entire days) after ingesting the poison.
 For a first-hand, eye-witness account of death by 1080, see the Resources section of this website.

 Studies have shown that the consumption of a single fox bait containing 3 milligrams of 1080 poison can be lethal for up to five native animals.
+This is amplified if the bait is intended for canids (6mg per bait).
 Other iconic native Australian species that may be killed by a single dose of 1080 are the Grey shrike-thrush (Colluricinela harmonica), the Laughing kookaburra (Dacelo novageuinae) and the Sulphur-crested cockatoo (Cacatua galerita).
 A single bait can also kill the Long-nosed potoroo (Potorous tridactylus), the Common brushtail possum (Trichosurus vulpecula), the Tasmanian bettong (Bettongia gaimardi), the Swamp rat (Rattus lutreolus) or the Eastern quoll (Dasyurus viverrinus).
-Based upon an analysis of overlap with fox habitat, these species, plus the Tasmanian devil (Sarcophilus harrisii), have been confirmed as regular consumers of 1080 poison baits laid for foxes.
-That many of these species are considered near-threatened, including the bettong and the potoroo, reveals the true nature of the threat posed by 1080 poison.

-It is known that the toxic effects of 1080 can continue to persist in carcasses “for a very long period” and pose a secondary threat to native animals for up to 75 days after the initial death.
+It is known that the toxic effects of 1080 can continue to persist in carcasses and pose a secondary threat to native animals for up to 75 days after the first death.
 Even after inevitable death and decay, 1080 residue may remain in the carcass or bone of poisoned animals.
 Crows, other birds and even rodents have been shown to move baits into suburban backyards, leading in some cases to scores of companion animal deaths.
 Even the vomit of poisoned animals can pose a threat to any animal that may consume it.
-Thus, the specificity myth is another tool used to rationalise the use of 1080 poison.
+The specificity myth is another tool used to rationalise the use of 1080 poison.

 Postmortem autopsies have revealed cerebellar degeneration and atrophy (severe deterioration and damage of nerve cells in the area of the brain primarily responsible for coordination and balance).
 Expert advice given in the event of accidental or deliberate 1080 poisoning in humans maintains that “little can be done to prevent [the] progression of cardiac symptoms”.

-ANSWER: The extremely poor animal welfare impacts of 1080 poison have been well-known for some time.
-It is the Coalition’s position that 1080 poison constitutes one of Australia’s most important contemporary animal welfare issues.
+The extremely poor animal welfare impacts of 1080 poison have been well-known for some time.

 Studies have acknowledged that the physical symptoms exhibited by poisoned animals are “strongly suggestive of severe distress”.
 Others have shown that animals dying of 1080 continue to respond to painful stimuli.
 That “the worst symptoms appear after loss of consciousness” means that the suffering continues into the inevitable coma.

 1080 poison is an outdated and cruel tool that has no place in contemporary Australia.
-Symptoms of 1080 poisoning may persist for up to 96 hours (four entire days) after initial ingestion.
+Symptoms of 1080 poisoning may persist for up to four days after initial ingestion.
 The “severe signs” of 1080 poisoning include tachypnoea (abnormally rapid breathing), dyspnoea (shortness of breath), and tremors.
-Eyewitness accounts of companion dog poisoning often describe periods of apparent lucidity followed by prolonged stretches of manic behaviour, including dogs throwing themselves against walls and bleeding uncontrollably from all orifices.
+Eyewitness accounts of companion dog poisoning often describe periods of apparent lucidity followed by prolonged stretches of manic behaviour, including dogs throwing themselves against walls, barbed wire fences and bleeding from all orifices.
 It is not target-specific and poses a fatal threat to all species capable of ingesting baits of various kinds.
-Claims that it does not cause prolonged suffering in carnivores, such as cats, directly contradicts evidence and first-hand eyewitness accounts.

 Despite regulations on its manufacture, labelling, handling, storage, supply, use, retrieval and disposal, innocent animals are regularly killed in baiting programs.

 Currently, Australia uses 1080 poison to kill 8 native and introduced species: rabbits (Orcytolagus cuniculus), dingoes (Canis dingo), foxes (Vulpes vulpes), wild pigs (Sus scrafa), “feral” cats (Felis catus), brush-tail possums (Trichosurus vulpecula), Bennett’s or red-necked wallabies (Macropus rufogriseus), and Tasmanian pademelons (Thylogale billardierii).
-Dingoes are routinely referred to as “wild dogs” in a cynical attempt to maintain the social licence of 1080 in Australia.
+Dingoes are routinely referred to as “wild dogs” in a cynical attempt to maintain the social license of 1080 in Australia, despite substantial evidence that it represents a significant threat to dingo populations.

 Though these are the “target” species, an untold number of other animals from a range of species are killed in the process.
 These deaths are considered collateral.